Minnesota Water Quality at a Glance 2026

 Test Private Wells

-If you rely on a private well, test annually for bacteria and nitrate, and consider PFAS testing if you’re near potential contamination sources.
-MDH provides free testing programs for schools and childcare facilities.
+Over 1 million Minnesotans rely on private wells with no federal oversight.
+Test annually for bacteria, nitrate, and arsenic — and consider PFAS testing if you’re near a known contamination zone.
+MDH provides free testing for schools and childcare facilities.
+Check our water alert news for the latest contamination updates affecting Minnesota.

 Reduce PFAS Exposure